Dental Health Services

 CDC Amalgam Facts Amalgam is one of the most commonly used tooth fillings.

 Dental Sealants and BPA (Bisphenol A) What are sealants?
 What is BPA?

 Florida Department of Health (FDOH) Dental Program FDOH strives to improve and maintain the oral health of Florida's citizens

 CDC: Children's Oral Health Tooth decay affects children in the United States more than any other chronic infectious disease?

 National Institute of Dental and Craniofacial Research (NIDCR)Educational resources, data and statistics, news, and more

 National Center for Health Statistics A rich source of information about America's health

-The Florida Department of Health in Walton County provides dental services to children and urgent dental care for our adult Community Health Center patients.
+The Florida Department of Health in Walton County provides dental services to children.

 We recognize the need for children’s dental services.
 The goal of our dental clinic is to provide oral health services to the underserved population in Walton County with primary focus on children.